phone: 818 677-2505

 (3) Alignment with California Common Core Standards (CCCS) and English Language Development Standards (ELD).
 Develop lessons that address relevant CCCS and ELD Standards.

 (4) Technological Pedagogical Content Knowledge (TCPK).
 Illustrate TCPK while teaching sample lessons that address NGSS, CCCS and ELD.
+Effective use of CSCS techniques to engage science learners.

 (5) Administration and Management of the Science Classroom: Understand the features of managing a science classroom and identify those administrative techniques necessary for efficient operation.
+Use of continuous formative assessment (CFA) to monitor and reform instruction to meet immediate student needs.

 (6) Using the Sciences to Stimulate Cognitive Development: Present science lessons in a way that fosters the higher order reasoning required by NGSS.